 This is just the overview so you can see what you're actually getting into here.
 When you are cooking, you'll want to use the full recipe at the bottom of the page.

-Trim your pork loin of any excess fat or silver skin, rub it lightly with oil and then coat with the Old Fashioned Rub.
+- Trim and rub – Trim your pork loin of any excess fat or silver skin, rub it lightly with oil and then coat with the Spicy Pork Rub.

 Serve with this delicious Hoppin John recipe!